imahbub/portfolio/eos.md

 ![](img/appl_playfdrd.webp)
 **Acess Play Store catalog + F-droid in the same store**

-To provide Google-free alternative, sources like F-droid is used.
-We designed App Lounge to not only include Google Play Store apps, but also F-droid so users don't have to use two apps, and have an unified experience.
-It also promotes alternative for Google-dependent appplications.
+To provide a Google-free alternative, sources like F-droid are used.
+We designed App Lounge to include Google Play Store apps and F-droid so users don't have to use two apps and have a unified experience.
+It also promotes alternatives for Google-dependent applications.

 ![](img/appl_prvcscre.webp)
 **Take decision based on reality**

-We have brainstormed over effective ways to show our users if an application is privacy friendly in conjunction with user ratings.
-And we have designed a seperate indicator for how privacy respecting an application is, with scores and explanation.
+We have brainstormed over effective ways to show our users if an application is privacy-friendly in conjunction with user ratings.
+We have designed a separate indicator for how privacy-respecting an application is, with scores and explanations.

 ![](img/appl_purchase.webp)
 **Giving the users power to re-install purchased apps**